Skip to main content

 Script Component Creation

-To create a Component Script (a script that can be attached to a scene), your user script must meet all of the following conditions:
+To create a script that can be attached to a scene object, your user script must meet all of these conditions:

 note